panicinc/burnside-plugin/README.md

 You may need to execute these commands after each OS or Mail update.

+The plugin only becomes active if you're replying to a message to a twitter+ email address.
+This is the default username used in [burnside](https://github.com/panicinc/burnside).

 Configuration
 -------------

-Currently there isn't any.
-The plugin only becomes active if you're replying to a message to a twitter+screename@something email address.
-This is the default username used in [burnside](https://github.com/panicinc/burnside).
+	defaults write com.apple.Mail Burnside.signature.server " —J"

+An example of the signature that's appended by the server.
+The plugin adds the length of this string to the character count.

 Contributing
 ------------